-Critical Dialogues explored what happened when four young Scottish architectural practices went to the Venice Architecture Biennale in 2012 to showcase a new type of architecture to an international audience.
+Critical Dialogues explored what happened when four young Scottish architectural practices went to the International Architecture Exhibition of the Biennale Architettura in 2012 to showcase a new type of architecture to an international audience.
 The exhibition launched on February 22nd and ran until April 10th on Level 2, The Lighthouse.

 The projects on show included GRAS’ Transient Gallery, which was commended in the AJ Small Projects 2013 Award.
 The four Glasgow based architecture practices – DO Architecture, GRAS, Pidgin Perfect and Stone Opera – responded to the Biennale’s theme ‘Common Ground’ by organising a week-long sequence of activities that engaged with marginalised places and social organisations.
 The exhibition – in addition to showcasing the projects on the ground in Venice – also looked at the same projects set in a Scottish context.